 You don’t have to reach far to find ads like this. “[INSERT CATEGORY OF PEOPLE HERE] are scrambling to get their hands on the latest craze!”

 When you talk about people as a group, you activate social proof.
-You create the internal monologue “if everyone like me is doing [THING], maybe I should worry about that too.”
+You create the internal monologue “If everyone like me is doing [THING], maybe I should worry about that too.”

-And your prospect becomes pain aware.
+And your prospect becomes painfully aware.

-Pain Aware: Mirror pain, push towards solutions
+Pain Aware: Mirror pain, push toward solutions

 When your prospect is aware of their own pain, you can start pushing them towards most aware.
 You do this by meeting them where they are, and gradually guiding them through each stage.For pain-aware prospects: meet them where they are, then guide closer to the answer to their problem Tweet this!